taosdata/taos-connector-odbc/README.md

 ## 2. Documentation
 - To use the TDengine ODBC connector, please check [Reference Manual](https://docs.tdengine.com/tdengine-reference/client-libraries/odbc/), which includes version history, data types, example programs, API descriptions, and FAQs.
 - This quick guide is mainly for developers who like to contribute/build/test the ODBC connector by themselves.
-To learn more about TDengine, you can visit the [official documentation](https://docs.tdengine.com).
+To learn more about TDengine, you can visit the [Official Documentation](https://docs.tdengine.com).
 - The TDengine ODBC connector adheres to the ODBC standard, ensuring compatibility and interoperability across various database systems.
 For more detailed information about ODBC standards and specifications, please refer to the [Microsoft Open Database Connectivity (ODBC)](https://learn.microsoft.com/en-us/sql/odbc/microsoft-open-database-connectivity-odbc) documentation.
 This resource provides comprehensive insights into ODBC interfaces, methods, and other relevant details that can help deepen your understanding of how the TDengine ODBC connector operates within the broader context of ODBC applications.

 ## 3. Prerequisites